keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - It is actually best practice to have multiple NAT Gateways in different AZs to be responsible for whichever subnet that is in the same AZ.
 This localizes failure.

 ### Bastion Hosts
+- Bastion Hosts are special purpose computers on a network designed and configured to withstand attacks.
+This computer generally runs a single program (proxy server for example) and is stripped beyond this sole application/purpose in order to reduce attack vectors.
+The purpose of Bastion hosts are to remotely access the instances behind the private subnet.
+There are pre-baked bastion AMIs.
 - A Bastion Host is a server within a public-facing subnet that can connect to the servers between the private-facing subnet.
 It's through a bastion host that administrators can securely access instances behind private subnets without being compromised via an internet gateway.
 This way, you can manage the servers as part of your job.
 - While NACLs provide security through the use of port restrictions, Bastion Hosts act as a barrier server between the outside world and your private networks by utilizing a stripped-down and secured OS (i.e. all unnecessary services are turned off to limit the potential for vulnerabilities, etc.), and therefore act as another layer of security on top of NACLs.
+- If you are going to be RDPing or SSHing into the instances of your private subnet, use a bastion host.
+If you are going to be providing internet traffic into the instances of your private subnet, use a NAT.
 - The best way to implement a bastion host is to create a small EC2 instance that only has a security group rule for a particular IP address.
 This ensures maximum security and will limit attack vectors.
 - It is perfectly fine to use a small instance rather than a large one because this instance will only be used as a jump server that is used to connect to other servers once you connect to it.